BitcoinDesign/Guide/guide/inheritance-wallet/overview.md

    retina = "/assets/images/guide/inheritance-wallet/overview/family-overview.png"
    mobile = "/assets/images/guide/inheritance-wallet/overview/family-overview.png"
    mobileRetina = "/assets/images/guide/inheritance-wallet/overview/family-overview.png"
-   alt-text = "An illustration showing the Jones family." width = 1600 height = 800
+   alt-text = "A diagram showing the Jones family." width = 1600 height = 800
 %}

-Alice and Bob have been using a shared multi-key wallet as a family checking account for a few years already.
+Alice and Bob have been using a [shared multi-key wallet](https://bitcoin.design/guide/shared-wallet/) as a family checking account for a few years already.
 This wallet is used for general spending, while each of them manage their income, personal spending and savings using their individual single-key wallets.

 The couple now feels that the time is right to consolidate the family savings and to include their children in securing them.
 They will still keep the savings separated from their checking wallet.